-This deliciously moist cranberry banana bread is not only a fantastic healthy addition to your Christmas baking list but as you use dried cranberries here, as opposed to fresh cranberries, you can make it all year round!
+Cranberry banana bread is a deliciously moist healthy addition to your baking list.
+I’m using dried cranberries as opposed to fresh cranberries meaning it’s not just for Christmas it’s for all year round!

 Actually, it came about completely by accident, the using of the dried cranberries that is, because I couldn’t get actual cranberries anywhere, when I started putting together this recipe.